 We have contributed to the development of the Norwegian Directorate of Health psychosocial guidelines for crises, accidents and disasters.
 Our research team has also provided the government advice during crises and disaster situations.
 We provide educational programs for students, experts and the general public.

-Disasters, accidents and terror do not abide to borders.
-Collaboration is therefore essential to utilize the knowledge and experience that others possess.
+Disasters, accidents and terror do not abide by borders.
+Collaboration is essential to utilise the knowledge and experience of others.
 Our research team collaborates with other researchers and research groups both at a national and international level.
-Our work has an interdisciplinary approach and investigates crises, accidents and disasters from many different angles using the different viewpoints of the different academic fields.
+Our work has an interdisciplinary approach and investigates crises, accidents and disasters from the different viewpoints of various academic fields.
 Cooperating with those affected and their families helps maintain the perspective of those most in need.